Introduction: Fixing the Mac Lilypad USB Serial Port/Driver Issue

 It's pretty straightforward.
 Click the driver link below and download the appropriate driver, which will probably be the 64 bit for Mac.
 The 32 bit would likely work too.

-FTDI Driver Link Click the link and download the file.
-Find the file (it's a .dmg file as shown in the screenshot above), click on it and it should then install automatically.
+FTDI Driver Link Click the link and download the file for Macs.
+Find the file (it's a .dmg file as shown in the screenshot above), click on it, and it should then install automatically.

 If you have any trouble this site gives a good explanation: How to install FTDI Drivers